n1ru4l/envelop/packages/plugins/auth0/README.md

 #### `headerName` + `tokenType`

-If `extractTokenFn` is not set, the default behaviour of this plugin is to look for `req` and `request` in the context, then look for `headers` and look for `authentication` header (you can customize it with `headerName`).
+If `extractTokenFn` is not set, the default behavior of this plugin is to look for `req` and `request` in the context, then look for `headers` and look for `authentication` header (you can customize it with `headerName`).
 Then, it validates that the token is of type `Bearer` (you can customize it with `tokenType` option).

 #### `extendContextField`

 The name of the field to inject to your `context`.
 When the user is valid, the decoded and verified payload of the JWT is injected.
-In mose cases, the field that you need is `sub` (which refers to the internal Auth0 user identifier).
+In most cases, the field that you need is `sub` (which refers to the internal Auth0 user identifier).

 You can read more about the token structure here: https://auth0.com/docs/tokens/json-web-tokens/json-web-token-structure